 Abstract

-The tendency of investors to overweight local assets in their portfolio is a well - known phenomenon documented in previous literature.
-This tendency is called "the home bias phenomenon".
-During times of high uncertainty and financial crises, the home bias tendency increases as investors search for safe havens causing a "flight home effect" (Giannetti and Leaven, 2012).
-This study aims to challenge the idea of home bias show that in the new globalized world of today, strong global branding might also play a major role in investor's portfolio allocation decisions, especially during periods of increased uncertainty.
-We suggest that during the time of the coronavirus (COVID-19) outburst, investors increased their holdings in giant international brands such as the FAANG companies (Facebook, Apple, Amazon and Netflix), which are highly concentrated in the USA.
-We call this tendency "the flight to global branding".
-We claim that the increase is partially related to rationale explanations such as the growing importance of technology, especially during the pandemic outbreak.
-However, we also hypothesize that in the increasing globalized world of today, investors decision to increase their investment in highly branded companies might also be due to behavioral reasons such as perceived familiarity.
-We replace the original home bias ratio with a new USA ratio, and through an empirical data analysis of 52 countries, before the corona virus (December 2018 until December 2019) and during the coronavirus outburst (December 2019 until June 2020), we show a significant increase in the USA ratio during the coronavirus outburst.
-Results also show that the level of social globalization has a positive significant relationship with the level of USA ratio.
-However, this relationship is not significant with regards to economic and political globalization.
-Also, findings demonstrate that countries which are more indulgent oriented experienced a greater increase in their USA ratio compared with less indulgent oriented countries during the observed period.
+The tendency of investors to overweight local assets in their portfolio, the “home bias” phenomenon, is a well - known and well-documented phenomenon.
+During times of high uncertainty and financial crises, the home bias tendency increases as investors search for safe havens causing a “flight home effect” (Giannetti and Leaven, 2012).
+This study seeks to challenge the idea of home bias by showing that in today’s globalized world, strong global branding might also play a major role in investors’ portfolio allocation decisions, especially during periods of increased uncertainty.
+We suggest that during the time of the COVID-19 crisis, investors increased their holdings in giant international brands, such as the FAANG companies (Facebook, Apple, Amazon, Netflix and Alphabet), which are highly concentrated in the United States.
+We call this tendency “the flight to global branding.”
+While we claim that the increase is partially related to rational explanations, such as the growing importance of technology, especially during the COVID-19 pandemic, we also hypothesize that in today’s increasingly globalized world, investors’ decisions to increase their investment in highly branded companies might also be the result of behavioral factors, such as perceived familiarity.
+Replacing the original home bias ratio with a new USA Ratio, and performing an empirical data analysis of 52 countries, before COVID-19 (from December 2018 to December 2019), and during the COVID-19 outbreak (from December 2019 to June 2020), we show a significant increase in the USA Ratio during the COVID-19 outbreak.
+Results also show that the level of social globalization has a positive, significant relationship with the level of USA Ratio.
+However, this relationship is not significant with regard to economic and political globalization.
+Also, findings demonstrate that countries that are more indulgency-oriented experienced a greater increase in their USA Ratio than less indulgency-oriented countries during the observed period.

 1. Introduction

-The investor tendency to favor local assets, called home bias, has been documented and researched extensively in the literature.
+The tendency of investors to favor local assets, known as home bias, has been extensively documented and researched.
 Despite increasing globalization and reductions in foreign trade barriers and costs, the home bias phenomenon still exists, although its magnitude has decreased over the years (Riff and Yagil, 2019).

-The main purpose of this paper is to examine, during the spread of the coronavirus (COVID-19), investors equity portfolio allocation decisions.
+The main purpose of this paper is to examine the equity portfolio allocation decisions made by investors during the spread of the coronavirus.
 The first cases of COVID-19 were identified during December 2019 in Wuhan, China.
-By March 11, 2020, the virus spread rapidly toa at least 114 countries and killed more than 4,000 people.
-On March 11, 2020, COVID-19 was officially declared a pandemic by the World Health Organization (WHO) (Park, 2020).
+By March 11, 2020, the virus had spread rapidly to at least 114 countries, causing over 4,000 deaths.
+On March 11, 2020, COVID-19 was officially declared a pandemic by the World Health Organization (WHO; Park, 2020).